 Have you ever been listening to your favorite podcast series and wondered how people turn their ideas into podcasts?
 Are you curious about what it takes to become a podcast producer?
 Dreamed of being a freelance podcast producer?
 Have you heard about the Podcast Production School course, and considered taking it?

-If you answered yes to any of these, this fascinating interview with a Podcast Production School graduate is worth a read.
+Did you answer yes to any of these?
+Then this fascinating interview with a Podcast Production School graduate is worth a read!

 Making great podcasts great takes time and effort.
 A lot of editing and production work happens between recording and publication.
 Freelance podcast producers take raw footage, often in multiple clips, and turn it into the polished, professional episodes we love.
 They make sure the sounds are crisp and that the jingles and tags land in all the right places.
 They might also be responsible for distribution and public relations, as well as pitching potential guests and sponsors.

-One of these options is the online Podcast Production School.
-We recently chatted with Stacey Phillips Webb, founder of A Niche N Time Productions.
-Stacey is a recent graduate of Podcast Production School who became a podcast producer during the COVID-19 pandemic.
+One of these options was the online Podcast Production School.
+It's currently closed while merging into the Fully Booked VA program.
+I wanted to bring you more information on what online training to become a podcast producer is like.
+So I chatted with Stacey Phillips Webb, founder of A Niche N Time Productions.
+Stacey is a graduate of Podcast Production School who changed course during the COVID-19 pandemic.
 She’s also a busy mom of two girls and a PTA president.
 As you’ll see, being a mom really motivated her to become a podcast producer.

-Join us as we talk about how she got started producing podcasts, why the Podcast Production School course was so beneficial to her, and what it’s like working as a freelance podcast producer.
+Join me as we talk about how she got started producing podcasts.
+Stacey also shares how online training benefited her.
+Plus, she gives me the scoop on what it’s like to be a mom working as a freelance podcast producer.

 Hi Stacey!!
 Great to meet you!
 What's your “elevator pitch”? (a quick synopsis of who you are and what you do)